oxide-byte/rust-observability/readme.md

 ```

 Notes:
 - Promtail collects logs from Docker JSON log files and pushes them to Loki.
 Loki does not pull logs from the app.
+(Solution 1)
+- Cargo tracing-loki, declare appender, push to Loki (Solution 2)
 - Prometheus scrapes metrics from the app, Promtail, and Loki; logs are not stored in Prometheus.
 - Grafana uses the Loki datasource for logs and the Prometheus datasource for metrics.